chungimo/docker-swarm-tasks-and-services/docker-stack-swarmprom/README.md

 ---
 [Swarmprom](https://github.com/stefanprodan/swarmprom) is a starter kit for Docker Swarm monitoring with Prometheus, Grafana, cAdvisor, Node Exporter, Alert Manager and Unsee.

+This particular compose file I removed Unsee as I prefer to use Alerta.io.

 #### Setup
 Services:
 - Prometheus (metrics database) http://<swarm-ip>:9090